-• Safe Search Engine Search\ (Safe Search is forced on and keywords not blocked by the search engine are further screened by iBoss).

-• Google Clean Image: iBoss' dynamic filtering of Google images goes beyond standard Safe Search, ensuring the Acceptable Use of Technology policy is always enforced without limiting end-user access.
+- Safe Search Engine Search\ (Safe Search is forced on and keywords not blocked by the search engine are further screened by iBoss). - Google Clean Image: iBoss' dynamic filtering of Google images goes beyond standard Safe Search, ensuring the Acceptable Use of Technology policy is always enforced without limiting end-user access.

 The filtering of internet content provides an important means of preventing pupils from accessing material that is illegal or is inappropriate.
 The filtering system cannot, however, provide a 100% guarantee that it will do so, because the content on the web changes dynamically and new technologies are constantly being developed.
 Filtering is only one element in a larger strategy for online safety and acceptable use.
-Huntingdon Academy recognises that it is important that we have a filtering process to manage the associated risks and to provide preventative measures which are relevant to the situation in this Academy.
+HUNTINGDON Academy recognises that it is important that we have a filtering process to manage the associated risks and to provide preventative measures which are relevant to the situation in this Academy.

 The responsibility for the management of the Academy's filtering process will be held by the Network Manager and L.E.A.D.
 IT.
 They will manage the Academy filtering and will keep records/logs of changes and of breaches of the filtering systems.
+These will be reported to our academy each term, retrospectively.